darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 If the hostlist is not empty, retry the darkirc connection and carefully note the connection errors that are happening from peers.
 Report these errors on the community telegram (t.me/darkfichat).

+Please don't send screenshots- instead use pastebin (or termbin or pastenym) for multi-line errors, or just copy paste for a single line error.

 It might be simply the case that there are not enough peers on the network, or perhaps there is another issue we are not aware of.

 You can also check the liveness of peers using the `ping` tool.